 On the other hand, crystallized intelligence is the oil that keeps your fluid intelligence running in good condition.

 Originally, Gardner proposed that there are eight intelligence but suggested that there is an additional “existentialist intelligence.”

 To capture the full potential of a person, Gardner theorized that people have many kinds of intelligence including musical, interpersonal, spatial-visual, and linguistic intelligence.

 A person can be particularly very strong in a specific area like musical intelligence but he or she could also possess verbal and mathematical intelligence.

 “While we may continue to use the words smart and stupid, and while IQ tests may persist for certain purposes, the monopoly of those who believe in a single general intelligence has come to an end.
 Brain scientists and geneticists are documenting the incredible differentiation of human capacities, computer programmers are creating systems that are intelligent in different ways, and educators are freshly acknowledging that their students have distinctive strengths and weaknesses.” – Howard Gardner

-To know how smart are you, here are Gardner’s 9 types of intelligence:
+To know what kind of “smart” you are exactly, here are Gardner’s 9 types of intelligence:

 1. Logical-mathematical intelligence

-They also find it very easy to spot trends and patterns and understand relationships.
+People with this type if intelligence also finds it very easy to spot trends and patterns and understand relationships.
 These people are attracted to logic puzzles, experiments, strategy games, and arithmetic problems.